 This page is for important updates or corrections to the Blue Mountains Climbing guidebooks.
 The 2019 edition is the latest.

-If you are find any CORRECTIONS or anything that needs updating for the next edition of the guidebook, or if you have done any NEW ROUTES that you’d like properly recorded, then please enter the information via this form.
+If you are find any CORRECTIONS or anything that needs updating for the next edition of the guidebook, or if you have done any NEW ROUTES that you’d like properly recorded, then please email.
 Many thanks in advance for your input.

 Logan Brae access update – IMPORTANT!